SplitGuard: Detecting and Mitigating Training-Hijacking Attacks in Split Learning: Results

 \subsection{Effect on Model Performance}

-Table \ref{tab:accuracies} displays the classification accuracy of the ResNet model on the test sets of our three benchmark datasets with different $B_F$ values, averaged over 10 runs.
+Table \ref{tab:accuracies} displays the classification accuracy of the ResNet model on the test sets of our four benchmark datasets with different $B_F$ values after three epochs of training, averaged over 10 runs.
 The client model consists of a single convolutional layer, and the rest of the model is computed by the server.
 This is the worst-case scenario for this purpose, since the part of the model that is being updated with fake batches is as large as possible.
-Also remember that a $B_F$ value of 1 does not mean that the clients always send fake labels.
-They are still sending fake labels with probability $P_F$.

-The results demonstrate that even when limited to the first epoch, the model performs similarly when trained with and without SplitGuard.
+The results show that the model performs similarly when trained with and without SplitGuard.
 There is not a noticeable and consistent decrease in performance for any of the datasets, even for high $B_F$ values such as 1.